marvinm2/WikiPathwaysLoader/README.md

        pav:createdOn ?date .
      }

 The following SPARQL queries involve the counts of the dataset for various entities.
-To compare with previous versions, be sure to add the resulting counts in the [WikiPathwayscounts.tsv](https://github.com/marvinm2/WikiPathwaysloader/blob/master/WikiPathwayscounts.tsv) spreadsheet.
+To compare with previous versions, be sure to add the resulting counts in the [WikiPathwayscounts.tsv](https://github.com/marvinm2/WikiPathwaysloader/blob/master/WikiPathwayscounts.tsv) spreadsheet by adding a new line to it.
+Note when the numbers go down, or are drastically different from the previous months.

 #### Query #2 - Count of Pathways Loaded